Annual Report 2012

 The International Banking Act, as amended by the Foreign Bank Supervision Enhancement Act of 1991, requires foreign banks to obtain Federal Reserve approval before establishing branches, agencies, commercial lending company subsidiaries, or representative offices in the United States.

-In reviewing proposals, the Federal Reserve generally considers whether the foreign bank is subject to comprehensive supervision or regulation on a consolidated basis by its home-country supervisor.
+In reviewing applications, the Federal Reserve generally considers whether the foreign bank is subject to comprehensive supervision or regulation on a consolidated basis by its home-country supervisor.
 It also considers whether the home-country supervisor has consented to the establishment of the U.S. office; the financial condition and resources of the foreign bank and its existing U.S. operations; the managerial resources of the foreign bank; whether the home-country supervisor shares information regarding the operations of the foreign bank with other supervisory authorities; whether the foreign bank has provided adequate assurances that information concerning its operations and activities will be made available to the Federal Reserve, if deemed necessary to determine and enforce compliance with applicable law; whether the foreign bank has adopted and implemented procedures to combat money laundering and whether the home country of the foreign bank is developing a legal regime to address money laundering or is participating in multilateral efforts to combat money laundering; and the record of the foreign bank with respect to compliance with U.S. law.
-In 2011, the Federal Reserve approved seven applications by foreign banks to establish branches, agencies, or representative offices in the United States.
+In 2012, the Federal Reserve approved two applications by foreign banks to establish branches, agencies, or representative offices in the United States.

 Public Notice of Federal Reserve Decisions

 Certain decisions by the Federal Reserve that involve an acquisition by a BHC, a bank merger, a change in control, or the establishment of a new U.S. banking presence by a foreign bank are made known to the public by an order or an announcement.
 Orders state the decision, the essential facts of the application or notice, and the basis for the decision; announcements state only the decision.
 All orders and announcements are made public immediately; they are subsequently reported in the Board's weekly H.2 statistical release.
 The H.2 release also contains announcements of applications and notices received by the Federal Reserve upon which action has not yet been taken.
 For each pending application and notice, the related H.2A release gives the deadline for comments.
-The Board's website (www.federalreserve.gov) provides information on orders and announcements as well as a guide for U.S. and foreign banking organizations that wish to submit applications.
+The Board's website provides information on orders and announcements (www.federalreserve.gov/newsevents/press/orders/2013orders.htm) as well as a guide for U.S. and foreign banking organizations that wish to submit applications (www.federalreserve.gov/bankinforeg/afi/afi.htm).

 Enforcement of Other Laws and Regulations